nataliekwak/AlliRater/Sprints/Sprint3.md

 - Added logout function
     - Created cookie and post request
 - Implemented middleware functions to increase efficiency
+    - Handles permissions allowing for view and edit access
+    - Secures routes with authorization for certain users
 - Paginated users to limit the number of users per page
     - Keeps track of total pages, current, and last page
 - Created functions to allow user email/password to be updated
 - Product (food items) controller that allows addition of items to database
     - Includes title, description, image, and price (tentative)
+- Created function that exports data as a CSV file
+    - Includes name, email, item, price, quantity
+- Executed SQL query to format chart with database information by date